dogweather/forkful/content/en/typescript/numbers/working-with-complex-numbers.md

   \ written as a + bi), unlock calculations impractical or impossible with just\u2026"
 lastmod: '2024-03-13T22:44:59.852842-06:00'
 model: gpt-4-1106-preview
-summary: "Complex numbers, consisting of a real part and an imaginary part (usually\
-  \ written as a + bi), unlock calculations impractical or impossible with just\u2026"
+summary: Complex numbers, consisting of a real part and an imaginary part (usually written as a + bi), unlock calculations impractical or impossible with just reals.
 title: Working with complex numbers
 weight: 14
 ---